Gum disease treatment

 - Antibiotics and other Medication

 Medications may be prescribed in conjunction with a deep cleaning treatment.
-Antibiotics, alone, are not considered an effective way of treating periodontitis but are still used in severe cases of gum disease.
+Antibiotics, alone, are not considered an effective way of treating periodontitis but are still used in specific cases of gum disease.
 In some instances, medications may be administered to reduce the need for surgery over a longer period of time.
-Over the counter paracetamol and aspirin may be recommended if patients are suffering with a great deal of pain.
+Over the counter pain relief may be recommended if patients are suffering with a great deal of pain.

 Prevent plaque buildup